-The top crest or brow and toe of the slope or ravine shall be established on-site by qualified professionals retained by the development proponent, and approved by the Township and/or the Nottawasaga Valley Conservation Authority and/or where applicable, the Niagara Escarpment Commission.
-These lines shall be plotted on the development plans, and measured set-back distances to the proposed development shall be provided to demonstrate that minimum standard set-backs set out in the Zoning By-law, or lesser set-backs recommended in an approved engineering report have been met.
+The top and toe of the slope or ravine shall be established on-site by qualified professionals retained by the development proponent, and approved by the Township and/or the Nottawasaga Valley Conservation

+Authority and/or where applicable, the Niagara Escarpment Commission.
+These lines shall be plotted on the development plans, and measured set-back distances to the proposed development shall be provided to demonstrate that minimum standard set-backs set out in the Zoning Bylaw, or lesser set-backs recommended in an approved engineering report have been met.

-Disturbances to the grades and vegetation below the top crest or brow and above the toe shall be minimized.
+Disturbances to the grades and vegetation below the top and above the toe shall be minimized.
 Enhancements to existing tree and vegetation cover to reduce erosion or improve slope stability may be required to mitigate potential impacts, as conditions of development approvals.